thatonearchguy/INKI-Software/docs/source/introduction.rst

         //ptr->f = k_malloc(sizeof(struct filerecord)); //allocating memory from kernel heap to ensure files can still be traversed in low memory conditions ptr->param = params;
         x->mountpoint = ptr->param->path;
-        //Testing to see if we can indeed open a flash area with the given id. rc = flash_area_open(ptr->param->flash_area_id, &ptr->pfa);
+        rc = flash_area_open(ptr->param->flash_area_id, &ptr->pfa);
         if (rc < 0)
         {